-The Global Drilling Services division's TCIR for 2021 was 1.51, compared to 1.72 for the comparable period in 2020.
-The LTIR for 2021 was 0.08 compared to 0.08 for the comparable period in 2020.
-Given the large number of new employees hired and trained in 2021, we feel satisfied with the outcome of our safety statistics; although, we certainly recognise there is room to improve.
+The Global Drilling Services division's TCIR for 2022 was 1.66 recordable incidents, compared to 1.51 recordable incidents for the comparable period in 2021.
+The LTIR for 2022 was 0.11 recordable incidents compared to 0.08 recordable incidents for the comparable period in 2021.
+Given the large number of new employees hired and trained in 2022, we feel satisfied with the outcome of our safety statistics; although, we certainly recognize there is room to improve.
 We continue to focus on our key safety initiatives, which include critical control verifications, applying corrective actions globally, increasing employee competencies through training, reinforcing hazard assessments, and quality drill rig inspections.